Tuanku Nan Tuo: Early life

 Tuanku Nan Tuo was born in Koto Tuo, IV Angkek, Agam, in 1723.
 During his youth, he was a passionate teenager about studying the Islamic sciences.
 He studied Islam from Tuanku Mansiangan Nan Tuo in Paninjau, Tanah Datar.
-He also acquired ilmu mantiq (logic) and ilmu ma'ani (kalam) from Tuanku Nan Kaciak in Koto Gadang, studied the discipline of sharaf and nahwu (sciences of Arabic comprehension) from Tuanku in Talang and Tuanku in Salayo respectively, as well as sciences of hadith, tafsir, and usul al-fiqh such as faraidh (Islamic inheritance jurisprudence) from Tuanku in Sumanik.
+He also acquired ilmu mantiq (logic) and ilmu ma'ani (kalam) from Tuanku Nan Kaciak in Koto Gadang, studied the discipline of Sharaf and nahwu (sciences of Arabic comprehension) from Tuanku in Talang and Tuanku in Salayo respectively, as well as sciences of hadith, tafsir, and usul al-fiqh such as faraidh (Islamic inheritance jurisprudence) from Tuanku in Sumanik.

 Career

 In 1784, Tuanku Nan Tuo became the head of Tarekat Syattariyah surau in Koto Tuo of IV Angkek.
 When he became the principal of the surau he managed to attract thousands of students from the surrounding villages.
 Education taught in his surau other than sharia was martial arts pencak silat.
-The discipline was given so that each student was skilled and able to use weapons in the combative situation.
+The discipline was given so that each student was skilled and able to use weapons in a combative situation.
 One of his outstanding students, Haji Miskin, followed him in the propagation of sharia in the area of Agam Tuo.
 In addition, some of his militant students were assigned to preach in IV Angkek, especially to the nagari of trade ventures.
 Some of his students who continued their efforts in instilling sharia in Minangkabau were Jalaluddin Fakih Shagir who founded surau in Campak Koto Laweh, Agam, Tuanku Bandaro from Alahan Panjang who struggled with Tuanku Imam Bonjol, Tuanku Rao in Rao who took over the nagari leadership and preached in his homeland, and Saidi Muning who held the area in Lintau, Tanah Datar.
-His efforts of expounding sharia were further accelerated by the demand by the local traders surrounding the suraus for the security under the sharia regulations.
-By the 1790s in the IV Angkek region, Agam, regulations regarding the trade affairs had advanced greatly and as a result, he had been known as the "patron of traders."
+His efforts of expounding sharia were further accelerated by the demand by the local traders surrounding the suraus for security under the sharia regulations.
+By the 1790s in the IV Angkek region, Agam, regulations regarding trade affairs had advanced greatly and as a result, he had been known as the "patron of traders."